 Can I really quit smoking in one session?

 Yes you can!
 You can change your old habits with immediate results.
 The most important thing to remember is that you are human and you should not test yourself.
 If you have a cigarette to “test yourself”, you are subject to becoming addicted again.
 We will include symptom-free withdrawal and behavior modification in your session and discuss avoiding testing yourself to achieve long-lasting success.
 Rebecca also includes a discussion and exercise for stress relief.
 So often we forget to take a break and sometimes that is the very thing our body is craving–not the tobacco.

 How many sessions will I need?

 Hypnosis nearly always gets results faster than conventional therapy, because the subconscious mind is immediately responsive to neutralizing negative past events, reframing events that seemed to be failures into successes and lessons, and using your own resources to change unwanted behavior to positive action.
-Most issues will take about six to twelve sessions with occasional follow-up sessions as needed.
-Rebecca has found that the longer you have been dealing with anxiety the longer it takes to “clean out” or neutralize the past negative memories.
-Permanent change takes several sessions because the body/mind system has locked itself into a self-defeating pattern for most of your life, takes time to fully readapt itself to new states of being.
-The changes can be subtle after the first session.
-However, in just a few short weeks changes will be obvious—to you as well as to others.
+Your mind wants to you to be safe, healthy, and at peace.
+That is why we get stress responses like fears, sadness, and anger when things are not right–to send up an immediate alert to change things.
+Hypnosis can help these feelings very quickly.
+Most clients feel great results after one Day Retreat with follow-up sessions as needed.
+Permanent change can take place quickly.
+In just a few short weeks changes will be obvious—to you as well as to others.

 What else does hypnosis help?